10 Best Fishing Spots in Melbourne

 Fishing Licences in Victoria

-The bad news is that you’ll need a recreational licence (RFL) before you can fish in Melbourne.
+The bad news is that you’ll need a recreational licence (RFL) before fishing in Melbourne.
 The good news is that the licence is downright affordable, especially when you purchase it online.
 Here’s a breakdown of how much it costs to fish in Victoria:

 - 3-day licence for $10 (same price online).